Carcharodontosaurus: Paleoenvironment

 Fossils of Carcharodontosaurus are known from several Cretaceous-age sites across North Africa, similar to the ranges of Spinosaurus and Deltadromeus.
 North Africa during this period bordered the Tethys Sea, which transformed the region into a mangrove-dominated coastal environment filled with vast tidal flats and waterways.
 Isotopes from Carcharodontosaurus and Spinosaurus fossils suggest that the Kem Kem Beds witnessed a temporary monsoon season rather than constant rainfall, similar to modern conditions present in sub-tropical and tropical environments in Southeast Asia and Sub-Saharan Africa.
 These riverine deposits bore large fishes, including the sawskate Onchopristis, coelacanth Axelrodichthys, and bichir Bawitius.
 This led to an abundance of piscivorous crocodyliformes evolving in response, such as the giant stomatosuchid Stomatosuchus in Egypt and the genera Elosuchus, Laganosuchus, and Aegisuchus from Morocco.
 Morocco also bore an abundance of pterosaurs like Siroccopteryx and Nicorhynchus.

 The composition of the dinosaur fauna of these sites is an anomaly, as there are fewer herbivorous dinosaur species relative to carnivorous dinosaurs than usual.
 This indicates that there was niche partitioning between the different theropod clades, with spinosaurids consuming fish while other groups hunted herbivorous dinosaurs.
 Isotopic evidence supports this, which found greater quantities of sizable, terrestrial animals in the diets of carcharodontosaurids and ceratosaurs from both the Kem Kem Beds and Elrhaz Formation.
 It also coexisted with the sauropod Rebbachisaurus which is found in the Kem Kem Beds.
-Carcharodontosaurids are represented by C. saharicus and Sauroniops in the Kem Kem Beds, Tameryraptor in the Bahariya Formation, Eocarcharia and potentially Carcharodontosaurus in the Elrhaz Formation, and C. iguidensis in the Echkar Formation.
+Carcharodontosaurids are represented by C. saharicus and Sauroniops in the Kem Kem Beds, Tameryraptor in the Bahariya Formation, Eocarcharia and potentially Carcharodontosaurus in the Elrhaz Formation, and C. iguidensis in the Farak Formation, initially identified as the layers of the Echkar Formation.
+A tooth found alongside the holotype of the sauropod Paralititan was assigned to cf. Carcharodontosaurus by American paleontologist Joshua Smith and colleagues in 2001.
+This tooth was theorized to be found with the Paralititan individual due to scavenging.
+These fossils were unearthed in a site in the Bahariya Formation, where all fossils of Carcharodontosaurus were reassigned to Tameryraptor, however this tooth specifically has not received further attention.